First NYC LL144 Enforcement Actions: What We Learned

 Early Enforcement Cases: What Went Wrong

-DCWP has not publicly disclosed specific company names in most early enforcement actions, but patterns have emerged from regulatory filings, industry reporting, and settlement agreements:
+DCWP has not publicly disclosed specific company names in most early enforcement actions, but patterns have emerged from regulatory filings, industry reporting, settlement agreements, and DCWP's quarterly enforcement reports.
+These cases highlight common pitfalls in NYC LL144 compliance for AI hiring tools, particularly in high-volume sectors like tech and retail.

 Case Study 1: The Missing Bias Audit ($47,000 Penalty)

-In February 2026, DCWP issued its first significant penalty: $47,000 against a mid-sized employer in the professional services sector.
+In February 2026, DCWP issued its first significant penalty: $47,000 against a mid-sized employer in the professional services sector using AI for video interviews.

 The violations:

-• Used an AI-powered video interview platform (HireVue) to evaluate NYC candidates from July 2023 through November 2025—894 days without a bias audit
+- Used an AI-powered video interview platform (similar to HireVue) to evaluate NYC candidates from July 2023 through November 2025—894 days without a bias audit.

 The penalty calculation: